Samsung/tizen-docs/docs/application/native/guides/multimedia/webrtc.md

 <a name="data_channel"></a>
 ## Control data channels

 You can create a data channel to a webrtc handle.
-It is also possible to get notified when you have new data channel requested by a remote peer.
+It is also possible to get notified when you have a new data channel requested by a remote peer.
 You can send or receive data to or from these data channels by using the functions below:

 1. To create a data channel, use `webrtc_create_data_channel()` before calling `webrtc_start()`: